SMOP: Stochastic trust region method for multi-objective problems: Preliminaries

-Notice that for each $i=1,...,q$, $\nabla \tilde{m}_{k,i}(0)=g_i(x_k)$, and $\tilde{m}_{k,i}(0)=\tilde{f}_i(x_k)$.
-Our main motivation comes from observing machine learning problems where the functions $f_j$ are in the form of finite sums.
-In that case, the functions are usually approximated by random subsampling which induces randomness in the optimization process, yielding random sequence of iterates.
+Our main motivation comes from observing machine learning problems where the functions $f_i, i=1,...,q$ are in the form of finite sums.
+In that case, the functions are usually approximated by random subsampling which induces randomness in the optimization process, yielding random sequence of iterates. { We will use upper case letters to emphasize random quantities where appropriate e.g., $X_k$ for random iterates, and lowercase letters to denote the corresponding realizations e.g., $x_k$.
+To be more precise, let us denote by $(\Omega, \F, P)$ the probability space where: $\Omega$ represents the set of all possible outcomes, i.e., all possible sample paths of the algorithm to be stated; $\F$ is a $\sigma$-algebra on $\Omega$; and $P$ is a probability function on a measurable space $(\Omega, \F)$.

-{\bf Notation.} Let $B(x,\delta)$ denote a ball centered at $ x $ with the radius $ \delta.$ An arbitrary vector norm and its induced matrix norm will be denoted by $ \| \cdot\|.$